YunzhiZhang/vegMonitor/README.md

 2. `baseShapefile` is a string path with ".shp" ending that contains polygons or point data for training the random forest model.

 3. `responseCol` is a string that points the algorithm to the feature in `baseShapefile` that is needed for training.
-Defaults to `OBJECTID`.
+Defaults to "OBJECTID".

 4. `predShapefile` is a string path with ".shp" ending that contains polygon(s) which will mask the training image.
 Resulting masked image can be used for prediction.
 Will be ignored if no input provided.